 As you can see, the surveying of the existing, and planning for the new, infrastructure is a vital stage in the whole process.

-However assuming that we don’t encounter any major problems, the completed survey is returned to Openreach network planning.
+Assuming that we don’t encounter any major problems, the completed survey is returned to Openreach network planning.
 It can then be planned and sent to the on-the-ground installation team.
-At this stage we get the actual power design from the power company and align traffic management, power connection and fibre cabinet build dates.
+At this stage we receive the actual power design from the power company and align traffic management, power connection and fibre cabinet build dates.

 BUILD (typically it takes about 5 months from this stage to being able to place an order)